Once the approvals required for your clinical study have been obtained, the practical work on the study can start.

 The clinical study must not start until it has been approved by the approval bodies in question.
 Read more about how to find out if your study requires application or registration to the Swedish Medical Products Agency on the page Planning on this website.
 During implementation of the study, the clinical investigation plan (CIP) approved by the authorities must be followed.

 The Medical Products Agency recommends that all studies of medical devices that require a permit are conducted according to ISO 14155 Clinical investigation of medical devices for human subjects – Good clinical practice.
 ISO 14155 includes guidance on role allocation and responsibilities in a clinical study, and you can read more on this in the Planning section.
 This standard, among others, is available free of charge to employees of the Swedish Association of Local Authorities and Regions (SALAR), including Swedish healthcare personnel, via an agreement between Swedish Standards Institute (SIS) and SALAR and can be accessable through SIS website.

 Medical device perspectives on consent from study participants

-Ahead of all clinical studies and unless an exception has been approved, study participants shall provide informed consent according to the Ethical Review Agency’s guidance for study participant information and consent (in Swedish).
+Ahead of all clinical studies and unless an exception has been approved, study participants shall provide informed consent according to the Ethical Review Authority’s guidance for study participant information and consent (in Swedish).
 When it comes to clinical studies involving medical devices that require a permit, there are further requirements for the patient information and consent procedure; these are specified in ISO 14155 Chapter 4.7 Informed consent.